We’ve all been there…

 “I have an alternative idea, and here’s why it can work…”

 “I really like that idea, but for this specific project, it I don’t know if it’s a great fit— Here the vision we’ve got for the shots in this piece…”

 3. Be confident in your “no.”

 Gather your courage.
 Remember your reason.
 Say “no” like you mean it, because you do.
 Make eye contact with the person you’re talking to and make it clear that you are listening to them and their thoughts.

 Confidence can really go a long way here — in a confident “no” you can find moments to insert humor and lighten the mood, and move on quickly because they’ve seen that you are standing by your ideas.

 “Be confident” is of course one of those things that’s easier said than done… but we’ve always found that our most confident moments come from being prepared.
 Believe in your idea, and examine it from all angles.
 Do your research.
-Anticipate the kinds of things a client might ask for…because if or when they do, you’ve already got your responses prepared.
+Take time to anticipate the kinds of shots a client might ask for…because if or when they do, you’ve already got your responses prepared.

 You’ve got the power!